Flightradar24/fr24-3d-models/README.md

 # Flightradar24 3D models

 This repo contains all models which are used for Flightradar24 3D view.
-All files are stored in [gltf format](https://github.com/KhronosGroup/glTF).
+All files are stored in [glTF format](https://github.com/KhronosGroup/glTF).

 # Contribute